2600hz/monster-ui/README.md

 ## Getting Started

 *These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See [Using Docker](#using-docker) for notes on how to realize the following steps with a Docker container*
+See the [Using Docker](#using-docker) section for notes on how to automate the following steps by running a script within a Docker container*

 ### Prerequisites